 \section{Conclusion}

 The quality of democratic institutions largely depends on individuals' willingness to engage in politics.
-While political careers likely compete with careers in the private sector, we lack causal evidence on how changes in labor market opportunities affect the trade-offs faced by individuals when deciding to enter politics.
+While political careers plausibly compete with careers in the private sector, we lack causal evidence on how changes in private labor market opportunities affect the trade-offs faced by individuals when deciding to enter politics.
 Combining rich information on the universe of party members and local candidates with matched employer-employee data covering all formal workers in Brazil, we study the effects of mass layoffs on individuals' decisions to start a political career and the consequences of economic shocks for the selection of politicians.

 Our results show that layoffs significantly increase individuals' likelihood of joining a political party or running for office in local elections.
-These positive effects persist over time, remaining statistically significant up to 12 years after the layoff.
-Furthermore, they are prevalent across a wide range of individual, regional, and party characteristics and extend to alternative forms of political participation, including running for mayor, donating to political campaigns, and participating in political campaign work.

-Several of our results suggest that the increase in political entry can be rationalized by an opportunity-cost mechanism, where job loss reduces individuals' alternative options in the private sector and increases their availability of time resources.
-In particular, we observe larger increases in candidacies among individuals with higher financial incentives -- measured either as wages in the public office or the predicted income loss due to the layoff.
-Additionally, we find that eligibility for unemployment insurance benefits, by increasing the time outside of employment, positively affects political entry.
+These positive effects persist over time, are prevalent across a wide range of individual, regional, and party characteristics, and extend to alternative forms of political participation.
+Several of our results suggest that the increase in political entry can be rationalized by an opportunity-cost mechanism, whereby job loss reduces individuals' outside options in the private sector and increases their available time resources.
+In particular, we observe larger increases in candidacies among individuals with higher financial incentives -- measured either by the predicted income loss from the layoff or the wage received in public office -- and among those with more time resources which result from UI benefit incentives.